den1ksk/Exploring-Mental-Health-Data/README.md

 ### Acknowledgements

 This project was completed as part of a Kaggle competition.
-Thanks to Kaggle and the competition organizers for providing the dataset and platform.
+Thanks to Kaggle and the competition organizers for providing the dataset and platform!